chuckkahn/Narrative-Clip-Metadata/README.md

-narrative_meta.pl
+narrative_meta_pt1_table.pl

+- This is a perl script to create an .html table of Narrative Clip jpegs before and after rotation

+narrative_meta_pt2_date_rotate_model.pl

-- This is a perl script to add EXIF metadata to jpegs from Narrative Clip camera.
+- This is a perl script to add EXIF metadata for date, rotation (orientation) and camera model to jpegs from Narrative Clip camera

 narrative_exiftool.command